 (Weihnachtsmarkt Schloß Schönbrunn © www.weihnachtsmarkt.co.at; Photo: Andreas Tischler)

-Place an arts and crafts market in the courtyard of Schönbrunn Palace, and you’re on to a good thing.
+Place an arts and crafts market in the courtyard of Schönbrunn Palace, and you’re onto a good thing.

 But don’t leave it at that.